munificent/craftinginterpreters/book/scanning-on-demand.md

 It's sort of a separate mini-scanner.
 It loops, consuming every whitespace character it encounters.
 We need to be careful that it does *not* consume any *non*-whitespace characters.
-To support that, we use:
+To support that, we use this:

 ^code peek

 This simply returns the current character, but doesn't consume it.
-The previous code handles all the whitespace characters except for newlines:
+The previous code handles all the whitespace characters except for newlines.

 ^code newline (1 before, 2 after)